Contact stationary Legendrian surfaces in $S^5$: Abstract

 where $\Delta^\nu$ is the normal Laplacian w.r.t the metric $g$ on $L$ induced from $g_\alpha$ and $K$ is the Gauss curvature of $(L,g)$.

-Using this equation and a new Simons type inequality for Legendrian surfaces in the standard sphere $S^5$, we prove an integral inequality for contact stationary Legendrian surfaces in $S^5$.
-In particular we prove that if $L$ is a Legendrian stationary surface in $S^5$, $B$ is the second fundamental form of $L$, $S=|B|^2$ and
+Using equation \eqref{equ} and a new Simons' type inequality for Legendrian surfaces in the standard unit sphere $\mathbb{S}^5$, we prove an integral inequality for contact stationary Legendrian surfaces in $\mathbb{S}^5$.
+In particular, we prove that if $L$ is a contact stationary Legendrian surface in $\mathbb{S}^5$, $B$ is the second fundamental form of $L$, $S=|B|^2$, $\rho^2=S-2H^2$ and

-then we have either $S=0$ and $L$ is totally geodesic or $S=2$ and $L$ is a flat Legendrian minimal torus.